Climate of Nigeria: Extra

-According to Nigerian M teorological Agency (NIMET), Nigeria, with an annual mean temperature of 26.9 °C has Air pollution remains a significant environmental and public health concern in Nigeria.
+According to Nigerian Meteorological Agency (NIMET), Nigeria, with an annual mean temperature of 26.9 °C has Air pollution remains a significant environmental and public health concern in Nigeria.
 However, there are still considerable gaps in data collection, research infrastructure, and effective policy implementation.
 Recent studies have highlighted emerging trends and persistent challenges in air quality monitoring and governance, emphasizing the need for improved infrastructure and stronger policy responses to mitigate public health risks experienced heatwave with temperatures above 35 °C and with high occurrence rates in the northern part of the country.
 The northern part is more vulnerable to heat waves due to the hot semi-arid climate.
 In 2019, Nigeria experienced a heatwave with northern states experiencing high occurrences as Minna had a temperature of 42.2 °C. With 46.4 °C in 2010, the Nigerian city Yola had the highest recorded temperature in the list of countries and territories affected by extreme temperatures.